lanthos/django-gitmake/README.md

 # django-gitmake
 Custom Django management command for automatically adding new migration files to git.
 More times than I would like I, or someone else on the team, has forgotten to add the migration to git causing issues when pushing.
 This was created to help avoid that.
+This version is compatible with Django 1.11.

 ## Setup